hiperesp/DragonFable-Private-Server/DEV.md

 Other tools:
 - `extract-swf-from-extracted-production-data.php`: Extract the `swf` files from the `xml` files from `extract-production-data.php` tool and request it to the local cdn server at cache mode. (untested after some changes).
 If some `swf` file is not found, it will be stored in `current-swf-download-fails.txt` file.

+### download-production-data

+Is a new helper to extract the production data from the database, using only in the development.

+Tools:
+- `download.php`: Will download all known production data from the server and store in `xml` files, in format: `downloaded/{$type}/{$id}.xml`.
+- `convert.php`: Convert the `xml` files to `json` files, in order to be used by the server.

 ### extract-swf-strings